 Icing these bears took a little practice, and let’s just say I have endless respect for Martha Stewart and all the other fancy cookie decorators out there, but in the end we had a herd of respectable polar bears without too much struggle…

-And of course you can always eat, or give, these cookies sans decoration, they are delicious as is.
+But of course you can always eat, or give, these cookies sans decoration, they are delicious as is.

-*Easy Gingerbread Cookies with Royal Icing adapted from Wanna Come With
+Easy Gingerbread Cookies with Royal Icing

-- 1 tsp baking soda
+- baking sheets

-- 1/4 cup egg white or meringue powder
+- 1/4 cup meringue powder

 - 1/2 cup cold water